aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/security.md

 - Use separate namespaces as a way to isolate secrets from different applications
 - Use volume mounts instead of environment variables
 - Use an external secrets provider (AWS Secret manager or Vault)

+## Harden the security of the ECR repositories
+- Make your ECR images IMMUTABLE to prevent code injection through image mutation
+- Encrypt the ECR repositories using KMS

 ## Scan for runtime security vulnerabilities
 Runtime security provides active protection for your containers while they're running.
 The idea is to detect and/or prevent malicious activity from occuring inside the container.